Product was successfully added to your shopping cart.

-If you’ve ever had a batch of kombucha tea ferment for a bit too long you might have experienced what some people call kombucha vinegar.
-The longer fermentation of kombucha tea produces a very acidic taste, almost like an apple cider vinegar.
+Anyone who has had a batch of kombucha tea ferment for a bit too long has experienced what some people call kombucha vinegar.
+The longer fermentation of kombucha tea produces a very acidic taste, almost like apple cider vinegar.

 Because of this property, kombucha tea can be used not only as a slightly tart and sweet bubbly beverage, but as a vinegar as well.
-Not only is it acidic like vinegar, but if used raw, it has beneficial probiotics and enzymes similar to apple cider vinegar.
+It is acidic like vinegar, and if used raw, it has beneficial probiotics and enzymes similar to apple cider vinegar.

-So you might be wondering how to coax your kombucha into a more acidic element like vinegar and how to substitute it for vinegar in recipes.
+How can kombucha be coaxed into a more acidic element like vinegar and how can it be substituted for vinegar in recipes?

 A shorter fermentation will produce a sweeter kombucha with a higher sugar content because the scoby has not had a chance to use up as much of the sugar.
 A longer fermentation will produce a more acidic kombucha because more of the sugar has been “eaten up” and more acids produced in the fermentation process.

-For a vinegar-like kombucha many recommend a fermentation period of around 30 days.
-This, of course, is all dependent on your environmental factors as well.
-If your fermentation temperature is lower, it may take longer.
-If your fermentation vessel has a narrow opening, it may take longer.
+For a vinegar-like kombucha, many recommend a fermentation period of around 30 days.
+However, different culturing conditions can affect the total brewing time.
+If the fermentation temperature is lower, it may take longer.
+If the fermentation vessel has a narrow opening, it may take longer.

-Your best bet is to taste the kombucha at least once a week until you reach the desired acidity.
+It is best to taste the kombucha at least once a week until the desired acidity level is reached.

-Depending on the acidity of your kombucha, you can pretty much substitute kombucha for the vinegar in any recipe, from baked goods to salad dressings.
-To be exact with the final flavor of the recipe will take some tweaking, though.
+Depending on the acidity of your kombucha, it can be substituted kombucha for the vinegar in any recipe, from baked goods to salad dressings.

-If your kombucha still has a bit of sweetness to it then you will want to remove or lessen the amount of other sweeteners used in the recipe.
-If your kombucha isn’t as tangy as a vinegar then you will want to use a little bit more to make up for the lack of acidity.
+If the finished kombucha still tastes a bit sweet, reduce the amount of other sweeteners used in the recipe.
+If the kombucha isn’t as tangy as a vinegar, use a little more to make up for the lack of acidity.

 Also, you will probably want to only use kombucha that has not been flavored with fruits, spices, or juices.

-The following are examples of how kombucha can be substituted for vinegar in a recipe:
+The following are examples of how kombucha can be substituted for vinegar in dressings, marinades, and other recipes: